 More information can be found at https://www.sitata.com/en/.

-Medi-Quote clients are getting a discount by entering the code “MQ5OFF”.
+Medi-Quote clients get a discount by entering the code “MQ5OFF”.

 Things are rapidly evolving, so it is best to stay abreast of what is going on by searching it on the web.